ElectRIC Vehicle Benchmarking Study 2023

 The study surveys usage habits, problems and the concept maturity of EV-specific features of the vehicles of e-car owners.
 At the end of each section, the respondents make recommendations to the development departments of their manufacturer.

-The Electric Vehicle Benchmarking Study was conducted from April to May 2022 with over 3,300 e-car drivers online in the Germany, Austria and Switzerland and at the same time with over 1,000 e-car drivers in the UK.
+The Electric Vehicle Benchmarking Study was conducted from May to June 2023 with over 4,500 e-car drivers online in the Germany, Austria and Switzerland.

 Contents and added value of the EV Benchmarking Study